5 from 1 vote

 How to Make Cranberry Pecan Muffins

-• Step Two: Portion the batter out into a lined muffin tin, then bake at 350ºF until a toothpick comes out clean.
+• Step Two: Portion the batter into a lined muffin tin, then bake at 350ºF until a toothpick comes out clean.

-What to Serve with Cranberry Pecan Muffins
+What to Serve with Them

 These cranberry muffins are the perfect on-the-go breakfast or snack, but you can never go wrong with a platter of muffins for your next sit-down brunch.
 Here are more breakfast recipes you can serve alongside these muffins: